YWI MN Impact

-Co-led with the Governor’s Office, the 32 young women on the Cabinet ensure that the Young Women’s Initiative of Minnesota remains grounded in young women’s lived experiences and their community-specific challenges and solutions.
-YWCA St. Paul is funded by WFMN to provide leadership development and payment to the young women who share their influence and perspective on grantmaking committees, advocacy at the Capitol, through narrative shifting communications, and as a cohort dedicated to creating a Minnesota where every young woman thrives.
+Co-led with the Governor’s Office, the 25 young women on the Cabinet ensure that the Young Women’s Initiative remains grounded in young women’s lived experiences and their community-specific challenges and solutions.
+YWCA St. Paul is funded by the Women’s Foundation to provide leadership development and payment to the young women who share their influence and perspective on grantmaking committees, advocacy at the Capitol, and as a cohort dedicated to creating a Minnesota where every young woman thrives.

 Young women are the future of Minnesota.
-That’s why we’re making direct investments in the ideas and solutions of the WFMN Innovators – 23 young women (ages 16-24) whose leadership advances key recommendations from the Blueprint for Action.
+That’s why we’re making direct investments in the ideas and solutions of the Innovators – 33 young women (ages 16-24) whose leadership advances key recommendations from the Blueprint for Action.

 The Innovators program incorporates mentoring and coaching at each step and is being replicated by the eight women’s foundations participating in the National Philanthropic Collaborative of Young Women’s Initiatives.

-Black Visions, a direct service community partner, is coordinating 15 coaches representing YWI MN’s target communities who have extensive professional experience working with young women.
-Coaches mentor the Innovator cohorts through one-to-one coaching and convenings on project management, process and professional and leadership development.
+Black Visions, a direct service community partner, coordinates 15 coaches representing the Young Women’s Initiative target communities.
+Coaches have extensive professional experience working with young women.
+Coaches mentor the Innovator cohorts through one-to-one coaching and convenings on project management, process, and professional and leadership development.

-YWI MN is committed to strengthening the infrastructure of organizations serving young women.
-To that end, WFMN awarded $580,800 in grants to 20 youth-serving organizations working in the intersecting areas of economic opportunity, safety, and leadership with and on behalf of young women and girls to advance Blueprint for Action recommendations.
+The Young Women’s Initiative of Minnesota is committed to strengthening the infrastructure of organizations serving young women.
+To that end, the Women’s Foundation awarded $514,000 in grants to 17 youth-serving organizations working in the intersecting areas of economic opportunity, safety, and leadership with and on behalf of young women and girls to advance Blueprint for Action recommendations.

 Teen Tech Centers

-WFMN approached Best Buy to use a gender lens in programming at their Teen Tech Centers to increase pathways for young women into STEM fields.
-We partnered to invest in young women-focused programs at two Minneapolis Teen Tech Centers located in communities experiencing the greatest barriers to STEM careers.
-The centers increase hands-on exposure to STEM subjects and provide mentorship, professional training, and networking that will help young women feel prepared for the workplace.
+The Women’s Foundation approached Best Buy to use a gender lens in programming at their Teen Tech Centers to increase pathways for young women into STEM fields.
+We partnered to invest in young women-focused programs at two Minneapolis Teen Tech Centers located in communities experiencing the greatest barriers to STEM careers to increase hands-on exposure to STEM subjects and provide mentorship, professional training, and networking that will help young women feel prepared for the workplace.

 Together, we are building a powerful, cross-sector movement led with and by young women driving solutions and change now, community by community, across Minnesota.